VITObelgium/hadoop-spark-samples/package/README.md

 -----

 ## Step 2: Submit the Job to YARN
-We use the `submit_job.sh` script to run the spark job on the cluster.
+We use the `scipts/submit_job.sh` script to run the spark job on the cluster.
 Refer to the [docker sample](../docker/README.md) for more information about submitting jobs in with docker images.
 An important difference here is the inclusion of `/data/MTDA/TERRASCOPE_Sentinel2/NDVI_V2/` in the mounts, as we need access to the data stored there.

-We also add the zipped dependencies of the spark job.
+As the `submit_job.sh` script is included in the docker image, we can run spark jobs directly from the docker image.
+This is done using

+``shell
+docker run
+    -e HISTOGRAM__PROCESSOR_MEMORY=8gb
+    -e HISTOGRAM__PROCESSOR_EXECUTOR_CORES=2
+    vito-docker.artifactory.vgt.vito.be/spark-docker-sample-advanced:latest
+    /spark_submits/submit_job.sh
+    --start_date=2024-05-01
+``

 The output of the job can be found in the spark application logs.